evilmartians/fias/README.md

     $ unrar e fias_dbf.rar
     $ bundle exec rake fias:create_tables fias:import DATABASE_URL=postgres://localhost/fias

+If you get an error "Errno::EMFILE: Too many open files @ rb_sysopen" please set ulimit 512 or more before starting rake tasks:

+    ulimit -S -n 512

 The rake task accepts options through ENV variables:

 * `TABLES` to specify a comma-separated list of tables to import or create.
 See `Fias::Import::Dbf::TABLES` for the list of key names.
 Use `houses` as an alias for HOUSE* tables and `nordocs` for NORDOC* tables.
 In most cases you'll need only the  `address_objects` table.